UK-SBCoA-EbbertLab/cDNA_pipeline/OUTPUT_DESCRIPTION.md

                          transcript level unique counts, transcript level full-length counts, GTF annotations containining known , and RDS file with bambu object for all files combined.

-    3. multiQC_input:
-        a. contamination - Percent_Contaminant_Reads_mqc.tsv with the percent of contaminant reads for each sample.
+    3. contamination - Percent_Contaminant_Reads_mqc.tsv with the percent of contaminant reads for each sample.

-        b. num_reads_report - Three reports, one with number of reads for each sample, other with reads length, and another with
-                                MAPQ and PHRED quality scores used to filter the files.
+    4. num_reads_report - Three reports, one with number of reads for each sample, other with reads length, and another with MAPQ and PHRED quality scores used to filter the files.

-    3. multiQC_output - MultiQC output files, most importantly the ".html" report showing summary statistics for all file.
+    5. multiQC_output - MultiQC output files, most importantly the ".html" report showing summary statistics for all file.